argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 </details>

+The final piece of the puzzle is now in place - our database is ready to fuel our chatbot's conversations.
+Next, we need to prepare our model to handle the influx of user queries.
+This is where the power of [inference endpoints](https://huggingface.co/inference-endpoints/dedicated) comes into play.
+These dedicated endpoints provide a seamless way to deploy and manage our model, ensuring it's always ready to respond to user input.

-With the database ready, we need our model prepared to handle queries.
-For this, we will use the [inference endpoints](https://huggingface.co/inference-endpoints/dedicated).
-They are easy to work with using the [`inference client`](https://huggingface.co/docs/text-generation-inference/basic_tutorials/consuming_tgi#inference-client) from the `huggingface_hub` library:
+Fortunately, working with inference endpoints is a breeze, thanks to the [`inference client`](https://huggingface.co/docs/text-generation-inference/basic_tutorials/consuming_tgi#inference-client) from the `huggingface_hub` library:

 ```python
 def get_client_and_tokenizer(